chriskeating/readr/README.md

 Features
 - Styling
+- Lists for name/category - if quick

+- Picture background and click on yourself to post article
+- Scrape twitter for any articles posted by famous people (with tweet as summary)
 - Set up profile page with other links (Created by Chris Keating)
-- Scrape twitter for any articles posted by famous people (with tweet as summary)
-- Picture background and click on yourself to post article

 - Convert articles to PDF for easy viewing (ads or no ads)
 - Authentication
 - Chrome plugin - based on usersnap design